 Then it happens.
 Our kids start getting older, but they’re not meeting milestones.
 Not only that, but the gap between our special needs child’s abilities and that of their peers grows.
 What was once a small dip we could easily step over has suddenly become as wide as the grand canyon.

-Suddenly, we can’t do play dates.
+Suddenly, we can’t do playdates.
 On the rare occasion we’re still invited for a play date we find ourselves facing hard choices.
 While other kids are now free to run and play, our child isn’t capable.
 For special needs moms, this means we have to choose.
 We stay with our child and help them participate with the other kids as much as possible; or, we sit and socialize with the other moms (making our child sit with us).

-I can’t tell you how many times I have chosen to be by Ladybug’s side, excluding myself from the circle of moms and no one stopped to think of coming along side of me or joining us.
+I can’t tell you how many times I have chosen to be by Ladybug’s side, excluding myself from the circle of moms and no one stopped to think of coming alongside me or joining us.
 No one realizes that if my kids are with, I can’t participate.
 While it’s easy to say that it’s only for an hour or two.
 The emotional toll of this isolation escalates when it happens every. single. time.

 Isolated at Home

-Of course the big part of isolation comes from the fact that it takes a LOT of work go to places with our special needs kids.
+Of course, the big part of isolation comes from the fact that it takes a LOT of work go to places with our special needs kids.
 Most people assume that this special needs mom gig gets easier with time, but that simply isn’t true.
 While we have accepted their diagnosis and our new reality, their level of care increases with time.
 Meaning many things actually become more difficult.

 So many places are not as accessible as the non-disabled community would like to believe.
 Adequate bathroom facilities are becoming a bigger problem as our children grow.
 The ability to contain an autistic meltdown gets much more difficult as their bodies get bigger and stronger.
 We need to consider things like wheelchair accessibility, and the amount of sensory stimulation our kids will be exposed to before going anywhere.